wazo-platform/wazo-platform.org/content/uc-doc/api_sdk/subroutine.md

 - `WAZO_DSTNUM`: the value is the extension dialed, as received by Wazo (e.g. an internal extension, a DID, or an outgoing extension including the local prefix).
 This variable is available in all subroutines.
-- `XIVO_GROUPNAME`: the value is the name of the group being called.
+- `WAZO_GROUPNAME`: the value is the name of the group being called.
 This variable is only available in group subroutines.
 - `XIVO_GROUPOPTIONS`: the value is a list of options to be passed to the Queue application, e.g.
   `hHtT`.
 This variable is only available in group subroutines.